-LET OP: At the end of a long Arctic winter, spring is starting to awaken.
+POR FAVOR TENGA EN CUENTA: At the end of a long Arctic winter, spring is starting to awaken.
 The climate, however, still clings to the cold: ice-covered mountains, snow-swept shores, temperatures around –10° C (14°F).
 It’s a good time to experience the last of the winter scenery, and with a little luck, also see some polar bears, walruses, and seals into the bargain.
 Bird note: It is still somewhat quiet on the cliffs, as this time of year the cliff-nesting birds are only just arriving to pick out their breeding places.
 By May all the nesting birds will have arrived, and the breeding will take place later in June.
 All itineraries are for guidance only.
-Programs may vary depending on local ice, weather, and wildlife conditions.
+Programs may vary depending on local ice and weather conditions and in order to take advantage of opportunities to see wildlife.
+The on-board expedition leader determines the final itinerary.
+Itineraries may mention places that require permission to land, which must be granted by the relevant national authorities.
+Such permission is not granted prior to the publishing of these itineraries.
 Flexibility is paramount for expedition cruises.
-Willingness to compromise on comfort is a basic requirement on board a historic sailing vessel.
-Important information about the sailing program: The boat is equipped with sails to be used in good conditions (based on open sea, water depth, wind, and time).
+Willingness to compromise on comfort is a basic requirement on board of a historic traditional sailing vessel.
+Important information about the sailing program: the boat is equipped with sails and these will be used in good conditions (open sea, water depth, appropriate wind conditions, time availability).
 This is not guaranteed.
 The captain decides whether to use the sails or the engine.
-There is no claim to one or the other propulsion method.
-If sails are used, the crew operates them.
-Guests must follow the safety instructions of the team.
-The average cruising speed for s/v Noorderlicht is 6 knots.At the end of a long Arctic winter, spring is starting to awaken.
+There is no claim to one or other propulsion method.
+If sails are used, they are operated by the crew.
+Guests follow the safety instructions of the team.
+Average cruising speed for s/v Noorderlicht is 6 knots.At the end of a long Arctic winter, spring is starting to awaken.
 The climate, however, still clings to the cold: snow-covered mountains, snow-swept shores, temperatures around –10° C (14°F).
 It’s a good time to experience the last of winter scenery, and with a little luck, also see some polar bears, walruses, and seals.

 Day 1: Largest town, biggest island